Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 Play happens in rounds.

-First, determine **start player**.
-Throw the compass in the air and see to which player it points (the most).

-{{% remark %}}
-Throwing things in the air and seeing how they land is how you randomize everything in Naivigation.
-{{% /remark %}}

-Then, from the start player, take clockwise turns doing one thing: **play a Vehicle Card**.
+From the start player, take clockwise turns doing one thing: **play a Vehicle Card**.

 > Add a card from your hand, facedown, to an empty spot on the row of instructions.
 (Then draw your hand back to the hand limit of 3.)

-At the end of the round, **reveal each instruction and execute it** (left to right), one at a time.
+Continue until each instruction token has a card below it!
+Then, **reveal each instruction and execute it** (left to right), one at a time.
 This moves the vehicle.

-Then discard the instructions and play the next round!
+Whoever played into the first slot becomes the new start player.
+Discard the instructions and play the next round!

 @TODO: IMAGE

 By default, _no communication about the game is allowed._ You may only communicate about your cards or plans when the **"Discuss"** Vehicle Card is executed.
-(Which is why it's recommended to always include it.)

 Whenever you **take damage**, reveal the top card of your Health Deck.
 These cards always have a _handicap_, such as restricting which Vehicle Cards you can play.
 All revealed handicaps must be followed at all times.